 Light roast turns the color of the coffee light brown and there is very little oil that comes out of the beans.
 Such beans have a very delicate flavor which makes them unsuitable for french press.
 No one wants a weak coffee, because the french press itself is not a hard brewing method, it totally depends on how the beans are.
 So, a light roast is what you should not be buying.

 On the other side, medium and dark roasts are what people go for when they use a french press.
 Medium roast coffee has more oil on it compared to light roast, the taste is pretty balanced and is one of the best roast types for the french press in general.
 And talking about the dark roast, it also is preferable for the french press because you will be able to see oil on the beans very easily, their taste is very strong and they even get a touch of bitterness.
 But dark roast would only be good for people who use a french press and want their coffee to be ultimately strong.
 So medium roast is what you should consider for the french press if you want normal coffee and dark roast is what you should go for if you want a nice strong coffee using a french press.

-Best Coffee Beans for French Press (Reviews)
+The Best Coffee for French Press in 2021

 1. Death Wish Organic USDA Certified Whole Bean Coffee

 Double Caffeine than Usual, Dark Roast, Low Acidity